 The only way to stop this vicious cycle is to simultaneously address both your weight AND your thyroid at the same time.

 Failing to do so may leave you with both the inability to lose weight and persistent hypothyroid symptoms.

 To make matters worse, the traditional treatments for weight loss can also negatively impact your thyroid.

-Because this can be complicated, I've created a weight loss guide which details how to do this properly.
+Because this can be complicated, I’ve created a weight loss guide that details how to do this properly.